Call-For-Speakers/call-for-speakers.github.io/README.md

 CFS public website is under construction

-Please check agian in a few days
+Please check agian in a few days,

+Thanks and have a great day